 Hallyu (Korean wave), a Korean cultural movement directed towards global audiences, represents hybrid and transnational sensibilities.
 Ever since the debut of Seo Taiji and the Boys in 1992, Korean popular music (K-pop) has been influenced by American soul and R&B. This paper examines the soul tradition in contemporary K-pop by interrogating the adoption and adaptation of the genre by several K-pop groups.

 Continue reading “CONFERENCE ABSTRACT: 2013 Popular Culture Association/American Culture Association (PCA/ACA)”

 IFANS: Mapping K-pop’s International Fandom is a scholarly research project that examines global fan attitudes and activities through surveys, collection of information on online communities and analysis of websites.
 Crystal S. Anderson, PhD (Elon University) is the Principal Investigator of the studies and Curator of the iFans project site.

-CONFERENCE ABSTRACT: The Cultural Politics of Asian/Americans in Kpop
+A Far East Movement: The Cultural Politics of Asian/Americans in Kpop

 Association of Asian American Studies Conference, Washington, DC